avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

 * *validating custom headers attached to XMLHttpRequests:* sites can be defended from CSRF with a custom header set via XMLHttpRequest.
 Make sure to check the header is present before processing state-modifying requests.

-None of these techniques are satisfactory, for a variety of reasons.
+As [Adam Barth et al.](https://seclab.stanford.edu/websec/csrf/csrf.pdf) conclude in their article, there are three widely used techniques for defending from CSRF attacks but none of these techniques are satisfactory on their own.

 Spring Boot can prevent a CSRF attack.
 The CSRF protection is active by default, thus we do not have to configure it explicitly.
 If you use *Thymeleaf*, the CSRF token will automatically be added as a hidden input field.
 With using JSP you have to add it to the form by yourself: